graph-quilt/graphql-xtext/README.md

 A GraphQL SDL lexer, parser, and validator that generates a traversable Abstract Syntax Tree from your GraphQL schema.
 GraphQL-Xtext will generate pure Java Objects that can be used at runtime.

+The EMF objects can be used to implement Apollo Federation Spec and build a purely java based service that is truly open source.

 ## Installing the Software

 This project uses `java 8` and `maven 3.3+`.